 Airports in Brussels

-The airport is located eight miles (13km) northeast of the city centre.
+The airport is located eight miles (12km) northeast of the city centre.

 Getting to the city

-The train station is located on the basement level.
-There is a train shuttle service from the airport to the North, South, and Central stations of Brussels.
-The shuttle runs every 15-20 minutes and the journey takes approximately 20 minutes.
-It operates between 5:30am and 12:20am from the airport.
-A bus station is below the Arrivals hall.
-The number 12 bus on weekdays before 8pm, and the number 21 at all other times, takes passengers to the European Quarter of the city .
+The train station is located on the basement level that connects to Brussels and other major national and international destinations.
+A bus station is below the arrivals hall, and there are several lines that connect to different places in the city.
 There are also buses that serve Brussels Airport to Antwerp.
 An airport bus link also operates between the Brussels railway lines and the airport.
 There are licensed, metered taxis available outside the Arrivals hall.

 GMT +1 (GMT +2 from April to October).

-Brussels South Charleroi Airport is 28.5 miles (46km) from the city.
+Brussels South Charleroi Airport is 43 miles (69km) from the city.

 Getting to the city

-There is access to Brussels from Charleroi Brussels South airport by car, train or shuttle coach.
+There is access to Brussels from Charleroi Brussels South airport by car, train, taxi, or shuttle coach.
 The highway network connects the airport to northern France and the Netherlands.